aneasystone/github-trending/README.md

 ## All language

+* 【2025-12-08】[NVIDIA / cutile-python](https://github.com/NVIDIA/cutile-python) - cuTile is a programming model for writing parallel kernels for NVIDIA GPUs
+* 【2025-12-08】[BeehiveInnovations / pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 * 【2025-12-07】[anthropics / claude-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 * 【2025-12-06】[sinelaw / fresh](https://github.com/sinelaw/fresh) - Text editor for your terminal: easy, powerful and fast
 * 【2025-12-06】[microsoft / VibeVoice](https://github.com/microsoft/VibeVoice) - Open-Source Frontier Voice AI